 The compliance auditor will communicate results of all compliance audits to the Policy Authority (PA) through a Compliance Audit Report.
 The report will contain a summary table of topics covered, areas in which the CA was found to be non-compliant, and a brief description of the problem(s) for each area of non-compliance.
-The report will also contain the detailed results of the compliance audit for all topics covered, including the topics in which the CA passed and the topics in which the CA failed.
+The report will also contain the detailed results of the compliance audit for all topics covered, including the topics in which the CA passed and the topics in which the CA failed as well as which CAs are considered as the ESP (eSign provider) will also be included in the due process of auditing.
 Notification of compliance audit failure, the topics of failure, and reason(s) for failure will be provided immediately, upon the conclusion of the compliance audit, in a written form to the PA.
+The audit requirements which the BAO needs to fulfill in order to carry out its operations to provide e-Sign services to various e-Sign users who want to avail it.